-Carbonite CEO and President, Mohamad Ali, spoke at yesterday's Young Professionals Network event.
+Carbonite CEO and President, Mohamad Ali, spoke at yesterday's City Awake event.
 As the Chamber’s newest intern, I was excited to attend my first event (at Carbonite's awesome Star Wars-themed offices) and to have the opportunity to hear from one of Greater Boston’s leading tech CEOs.
 Here are three key messages I took away from this great discussion:

 Immigration is crucial for innovation and a strong community

 Mohamad opened the Forum by talking about how he immigrated to America from Guyana with his mother when he was 11.
 He reminded us that there are tremendous opportunities here in the U.S. and that, “you really still can have the American dream here.”
 He emphasized the importance of open and fair immigration policies by saying that America was built on waves and waves of immigrants, and these waves bring a diversity of thought.
 We are constantly infusing the population with new, diverse thinking, which then creates a unique culture from which we can all benefit.
 If we limit immigration, Ali said, then we limit the potential for this diverse flow of ideas.

 The value of mentorship and picking “the right thing to do”

 Mohamad told us that throughout his life, he had people who encouraged him, provided moral support, and presented him with opportunities.
 He referred to his eighth grade math teacher who told him about the magnet schools in New York and urged him to apply, something that he never would’ve done had it not been for her.